tim-koehler/CryptoTicker/README.md

 ## About this Project

-This project was created to play around with the bubbletea package for creating terminal user interfaces.
+This project was created to play around and collect some experience with the [bubbletea framework](https://github.com/charmbracelet/bubbletea) for creating terminal user interfaces.